aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 # Build Amazon CloudWatch dashboards and alarms to monitor backups to Amazon S3

 Amazon S3 offers industry-leading scalability and availability, and customers often use Amazon S3 as a backup target, for data from on-premise systems, including Linux or Windows servers.
 Usually, the AWS CLI is used in a script to copy/upload these backups to Amazon S3.
 Customers may struggle to ensure that these backup uploads are successful, and if they fail, to notify teams to resolve the issue.
-[Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) provides a mechanism for initiating events when backups land in an S3 bucket.
+[Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) provides a mechanism for initiating events when backups are uploaded to an Amazon S3 bucket.

-This pattern uses AWS serverless services to implement an event-driven approach to monitor backup files ([objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingObjects.html))  in Amazon S3.
+This pattern uses AWS serverless services to implement an event-driven approach to monitor backup files in Amazon S3.
 It will create an Amazon S3 trigger to invoke a Lambda function when backups are copied into the Amazon S3 bucket, that will publish a custom metric to Amazon CloudWatch, based on the backup data in Amazon S3.
 Amazon CloudWatch dashboards will allow customers to monitor all backups in a single graph, and CloudWatch alarms will send notifications when backup uploads to Amazon S3 fail, to help customers quickly resolve failing backups.
 This pattern will create a CloudWatch dashboard like this:

 ![Screenshot](images/CloudWatchDashboad-Screenshot.png)